-- Extension.
-It increases the space between two body parts.
-Straightening your elbow is a good example for this.
+- It increases the space between two body parts.
+Straightening your elbow is a good example of this.

-- Adduction.
-This refers to a movement where you move your arms towards the body’s midline.
+- This refers to a movement where you move your arms towards the body’s midline.

 If we divide the arm visually into two parts, in the top, you can see a group of shoulder muscles, and at the bottom, a group of forearm muscles.
 Arm muscles are responsible mainly for extension and flexion.
 Let’s look at the anatomy of each muscle in your hands alone.